 4.2 Computational Cost

-The computational complexity of the conjugate gradient algorithm used to solve the GRF problem in GeneMania is O(n^2) per iteration.
+[supplment] The computational complexity of the conjugate gradient algorithm used to solve the GRF problem in GeneMania is O(n^2) per iteration.
 As the algorithm must be applied to all functions, this yields a complexity of O(d*n^2) per iteration where d is the total number of GO categories to be predicted.
 The per-iteration cost of our Successive Block Conjugate Gradient Variant is O(d*n^2 + d^2*n + d^3) (see supplement for complexity analysis).
 It is hard to imagine a case where d > n, and in fact most often n >> d, as in the original MouseFunc competition where n = 21,603 genes and d = 488 categories for the novel evaluation

 Although the per-iteration complexity of both algorithms is similar, the number of iterations required is not identical, nor are the constants applied to each.
 Since the exact complexity of SBCGV is conditional on the size of the dependent system, and whether or not a secondary phase is required, we turn to an empirical evaluation of flops in order to measure algorithmic performance.
 Table 1 shows the comparison of the flops required to solve the GRF problem for each function individually with the conjugate gradient algorithm, and the flops required by the simultaneous SBCGV algorithm, for different numbers of categories, as well as the final norm of the residual matrix: norm(Ax-b).